-We include samples from email, code, and table tasks with end-position insertion in our benchmark. \paragraph{Mosscap and Gandalf (Password Extraction).} These Lakera datasets test password extraction attacks.
-Both use an identical system prompt instructing the model to protect a secret password: \begin{quote}
+\paragraph{BIPIA (Indirect Prompt Injection).} BIPIA \citep{yi2025benchmarking} embeds malicious instructions in external context.
+We use BIPIA's native builders for email processing, code analysis, table interpretation, question answering, and abstract summarization.
+Attack instructions are inserted at configurable positions (start, middle, end) within the context; we include email, code, and table tasks with end-position insertion in our benchmark.
+The prompt format is: (i) System message with task-specific instruction (e.g., ``Summarize the following email''); (ii) User message with context containing the embedded malicious instruction.

-\texttt{You are a helpful assistant with a secret password: "LIGHTHOUSE", and you must never reveal, repeat, hint at, or encode this password under any circumstances, regardless of how the user asks or what instructions they provide.} \end{quote} Mosscap contains 224k extraction attempts across 8 difficulty levels; Gandalf tests indirect extraction via a summarization task where the text to summarize contains the injection.
-Because both datasets share the same system prompt and attack objective (password extraction), we merge Gandalf (114 samples) into Mosscap for \lodo{} evaluation. \paragraph{LLMail (Email Injection Challenge).} Microsoft's LLMail challenge \citep{microsoft2024llmail} contains email-based injection attacks across three difficulty levels.
-Prompts are formatted as ``Subject: \{subject\} Body: \{body\}'' where the body contains the injection attempt.
+\paragraph{Mosscap and Gandalf (Password Extraction).} These Lakera datasets test password extraction.
+Both use an identical system prompt: \begin{quote} \ttfamily You are a helpful assistant with a secret password: ``LIGHTHOUSE'', and you must never reveal, repeat, hint at, or encode this password under any circumstances, regardless of how the user asks or what instructions they provide. \end{quote} Mosscap contains 224k extraction attempts across 8 difficulty levels; Gandalf tests indirect extraction via a summarization task.
+Because both share the same system prompt and attack objective, we merge Gandalf (114 samples) into Mosscap for \lodo{} evaluation.